jonasfreimuth/master-thesis/layout.md

 ### Random simulation

 ![metric_summary_plot](./cancer-cleaning-output/notebook/random_deconv_exploration_output/metric_summary_plot.png)
-*Analysis of the deconvolution results.
-Each subplot represents a combination of relative biological noise level (first line per column), bulk model (second line per column), and reference type (row).
-For each combination, the root mean squared error (RMSE) or R² value is given in the top right corner.
+*Analysis of the deconvolution results by parameter combinations.
+Each subplot represents a combination of whether the deconv. reference included the cancer signature (outer rows), whether individual cells differ from the reference (inner rows), and, whether the cancer signature is more variable than other cell types (columns).
 A: Average root mean squared error (RMSE) between true cell type abundances and abundances predicted by the deconvolution model.
 B: Average R² values of simulated bulk gene expression with fitted values of the deconvolution model.
 C: Average R² values of simulated bulk gene expression with residual values of the deconvolution model.
 D: Average R² values of simulated cancer cell type gene expression with residual values of the deconvolution model.*

 ### scRNA-seq based simulation